riccardocorbella/kafka-offset-discoverer/README.md

 # kafka-offset-discoverer

-### Description

-The aim of this project is the discovery of the offset of a message received a given day, month and year in each partition of a given Apache Kafka topic.
+OffsetDiscover.py discovers with a given accuracy (day, hour, second) the offset of one of the first messages (must be a JSON object) that has been received in a given point in time in each partition of a given Apache Kafka topic.

 ### Requirements